stephanecollot/sparkmon/README.rst

 This package brings much more information than Spark UI or other packages.
 Here is a quick comparison:

 - sparkmonitor_:

   - Nice integration in notebook
   - Doesn't bring more information that Spark UI, specially not memory usage over time.

 - sparklint_:

   - Need to launch a server locally, might be difficult on-premise. sparkmon doesn't need to have a port accessible.
   - Monitors only CPU over time, sparkmon monitors everything including Java and Python memory overtime.
   - No update since 2018

-- `Data Mechanics Delight`_
+- `Data Mechanics Delight`_:

   - Really nice and complete
   - But cannot work fully on-premise
   - Is not fully open-source

-- Sparklens_
+- Sparklens_:

   - But cannot work fully on-premise
   - Is not fully open-source

 Requirements